-C.3 List any relevant transactions entailing a transfer of assets or liabilities between the company or its group companies, and the company's managers or directors: C.4 List any relevant transactions undertaken by the company with other companies in its group that are not eliminated in the process of drawing up the consolidated financial statements and whose subject matter and terms set them apart from the company's ordinary trading activities: C.5 Identify, where appropriate, any conflicts of interest affecting company directors pursuant to Article 127 of the LSA.
-No C.6 List the mechanisms established to detect, determine and resolve any possible conflicts of interest between the company and/or its group, and its directors, management or significant shareholders.
-C.6 conflicts of interest between the company and/or its group, and its directors, C.6 conflicts of interest between the company and/or its group, and its directors, management or significant shareholders.
-The Company policy has established the following principles governing possible conflicts of C.6 conflicts of interest between the company and/or its group, and its directors, management or significant shareholders.
-The Company policy has established the following principles governing possible conflicts of interest that may affect Directors, senior executive officers or significant shareholders: • With respect to Directors, Article 32 of the Regulations of the Board of Directors establishes that Directors shall inform the Board of Directors of any situation of direct or indirect conflict they may have with the interest of the company.
-In the event of conflict, the Director affected
+- C.3 List any relevant transactions entailing a transfer of assets or liabilities between the company or its group companies, and the company's managers or directors: - C.4 List any relevant transactions undertaken by the company with other companies in its group that are not eliminated in the process of drawing up the consolidated financial statements and whose subject matter and terms set them apart from the company's ordinary trading activities: - C.5 Identify, where appropriate, any conflicts of interest affecting company directors pursuant to Article 127 of the LSA.

+C.6 List the mechanisms established to detect, determine and resolve any possible conflicts of interest between the company and/or its group, and its directors, management or significant shareholders.

+The Company policy has established the following principles governing possible conflicts of interest that may affect Directors, senior executive officers or significant shareholders:

+With respect to Directors, Article 32 of the Regulations of the Board of Directors establishes that Directors shall inform the Board of Directors of any situation of direct or indirect conflict they may have with the interest of the company.
+In the event of conflict, the Director affected shall refrain from participating in the deliberation to which the conflict refers.